meysamasgari/meysamasgari.github.io/_posts/2025-08-24-youtube-dl.md

   - youtbue
   - yt_dlp
   - python
-excerpt: Download Video/Playlist/Music from Youtube in best quality with embedded subtitles
+excerpt: Download Video/Playlist/Music from youtube in best quality with embedded subtitles
 ---

 If you are interested, you can find the latest update in [utdl repository](https://github.com/meysamasgari/utdl)